Dear All,

 Was there any follow-up from the company's side?
 Did the company send any notice or letter to the employee?
 If yes, then you can proceed with the F&F, show salary for 23 days, deduct the notice period for one month, and send the letter for recovery.

-But, if there is no follow-up from your side and you have asked the person to not come into the office or prohibited him from communicating with the office, then he has all rights to go to the Labour Office for recovery.
-But, if you have not done anything wrong, why be afraid?
+But, if there is no follow-up from your side and you have asked the person not to come into the office or prohibited him from communicating with the office, then he has all rights to go to the Labour Office for recovery.
+However, if you have not done anything wrong, why be afraid?
 Let him go to court; you can prove that he has not followed the process and he is liable to pay as the notice period is longer than the work he has done.
-Also, if he has only worked for 23 days, then he shall not be entitled to a Bonus, as he has not completed 30 days.
+Also, if he has only worked for 23 days, then he shall not be entitled to a bonus, as he has not completed 30 days.

 From India, Mumbai

 Therefore, first ask him to report for duty forthwith with an explanation for his unauthorized absence.
-If he complies or not, you can take proper disciplinary action and terminate his services.
+Whether he complies or not, you can take proper disciplinary action and terminate his services.
 However, such a move would not affect his right to salary for the days he actually worked.
 It is, therefore, important to persuade him to submit his resignation, accept it, and adjust the unpaid salary against the notice pay.

-Kind regards,
+Kind regards

 From India, Salem